paszu/3DSRepo/Part-4-(Old-3DS).md

 #### What you need

-* A working emuNAND and CFW (You should have gotten this with Part 3)
+* A working emuNAND and CFW (you should have gotten this with Part 3)
 * The latest release of [Decrypt9WIP](https://github.com/d0k3/Decrypt9WIP/releases)
 * The latest release of [sysUpdater](https://github.com/profi200/sysUpdater/releases/)
 * The latest release of [TinyFormat](https://github.com/javimadgit/TinyFormat/releases)